Dragic scores 23, 5th-seeded Heat sweep Pacers to advance

+He planned to give himself about 2 1/2 hours to enjoy the Miami Heat’s victory over the Indiana Pacers before turning his attention to the Eastern Conference semifinals and a possible date with the top-seeded Milwaukee Bucks.

+“One hundred percent I think we can get to another gear,” Adebayo said.
+“And that’s everybody here.
+This next series might be different.
+We might need to have different schemes.”
-LAKE BUENA VISTA, Fla.
-(AP) — Goran Dragic scored 23 points and the fifth-seeded Miami Heat completed a first-round sweep of the Indiana Pacers with a 99-87 victory Monday night.

-Tyler Herro had 16 points and Bam Adebayo added 14 points and 19 rebounds for the Heat, who made it out of the first round for the first time since 2016.
+Goran Dragic scored 23 points, Adebayo had 14 points and 19 rebounds and the fifth-seeded Heat completed a first-round sweep, beating the Pacers 99-87 on Monday night.
+Tyler Herro had 16 points for the Heat, who made it out of the first round for the first time since 2016.

-Victor Oladipo had 25 points and Myles Turner added 22 points and 14 rebounds for the Pacers, who have dropped four straight postseason series to the Heat since 2012.
+Victor Oladipo had 25 points and Myles Turner added 22 points and 14 rebounds for the Pacers, who have been bounced in the first round of the playoffs in five straight seasons.

+“The playoffs are unpredictable and you never know how they can go,” Adebayo said.
+“The thing I took from this is you have to leave it all on the floor.”

 Miami’s bench outscored Indiana’s depleted reserves 38-3.